bhushan-dhumal/cpp/function_overloading.md

 As per C++ standard, floating point literals(compile time constants) are treated as double unless explicitly specified by a suffix.(e.g 1.2f)

 # inheritance
-If a dervied class redines the base class memeber method then all the base class methods with tehe same name become hidden in the derived class.
+If a dervied class redines the base class memeber method then all the base class methods with the same name become hidden in the derived class.

 If we want to overload a funtion of base class, it is possible to unhide it by using the 'using' keyword